-readFile (jobStoreFileID, localFilePath, symlink=False)
+readFile (jobStoreFileID: str, localFilePath: str, symlink: bool = False) \rightarrow None

 Copies or hard links the file referenced by jobStoreFileID to the given local file path.
 The version will be consistent with the last copy of the file written/updated.
 If the file in the job store is later modified via updateFile or updateFileStream, it is implementation-defined whether those writes will be visible at localFilePath.
 The file is copied in an atomic manner.
 It will not appear in the local file system until the copy has completed.